-After the University's stance on sororities and fraternities was reversed in 1969, several organizations formed on campus including, Tau Kappa Epsilon Fraternity, Lambda Chi Alpha Fraternity, and Delta Sigma Theta Sorority, Inc. The initial community consisted of 12 fraternities and eight sororities and has grown to 41 chapters with approximately 1,900 members today.
-The administrative unit supporting these organizations is named
+After the University stance on sororities and fraternities was reversed in 1969, a number of organizations formed on campus including Tau Kappa Epsilon Fraternity, Lambda Chi Alpha Fraternity, and Delta Sigma Theta Sorority, Inc. The initial community consisted of 12 fraternities and eight sororities and has grown to 40 chapters with approximately 2,200 members today.
+The administrative unit supporting these organizations is named Sorority and Fraternity Life in honor of the initial group of African American women who challenged the University to support student life from a new perspective.